SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 Exchange Online has a sending limit of 10000 e-mails per day.
 {% endhint %}

-The Exchange Online method enables you to use an existing Exchange account in your Office 365 tenant to send e-mails from SysKit Point.
+The Exchange Online method enables you to use an existing Exchange account in your Microsoft 365 tenant to send e-mails from SysKit Point.
 Here, you can:

 * **enter a valid e-mail address in the Sent from field \(1\)**
 * **choose whether to save e-mails sent by SysKit Point to the Sent items folder \(2\)**; by default, this option is turned on, meaning that all e-mails sent from SysKit Point will be stored in the **Sent** mailbox folder of the entered Exchange account